ucsb-cs56-projects/cs56-games-country-runner/README.md

 Use the <b>UP</b> and <b>DOWN</b> arrow keys to cycle through your options.
 Press <b>RIGHT</b> to select.
 Select <b>Play</b> to start the game.
+Select <b>High Scores</b> to display user high scores.
 Select <b>Instructions</b> to learn how to play.
+Select <b>Choose Difficulty</b> choose the difficulty of the game.
+Select <b>Choose Avatar</b> to choose an avatar to pay.
+Select <b>Choose Background</b> to choose a background for the game.
-(The HighScores will be displayed on Title Page)
+(The HighScores will be displayed on a pop up on Title Page)

 ##Instuctions

 Avoid all obstacles that come into the screen.
 Could be a stationary scarecrow, or a dashing sheep.
 Some crows could be overhead so time your jumps carefully.

-Press the <b>UP</b> arrow key to jump
+Press the Up arrow key to jump, Left/Right arrow keys to move forward or backward.

 --------------------------
 #Developer Notes